tomvanbraeckel/yamcs.github.com/docs/api/Get_Parameter_Ranges.md

     GET /api/archive/:instance/parameters/:namespace/:name/ranges

 A range is a tuple <tt>(start, stop, value, count)</tt> that represents the time interval for which the parameter has been steadily coming in with the same value.
-This request is useful for retrieving an overview of paramters that change unfrequently in a large interval.
+This request is useful for retrieving an overview for paramters that change unfrequently in a large time interval.
 For example an on/off status of a device, or some operational status.
 Two consecutive ranges containing the same value will be returned if there was a gap in the data.
 The gap is determined according to the parameter expiration time configured in the XTCEDB.

 ### Parameters